-Blueberry yogurt scones are tender and delicious scones that are perfect to munch on any time of day.
-This blueberry scone recipe has blueberries and yogurt and the two combined make the perfect flavor combination and really tender scones.
-They are easy to make and so delicious.
+Blueberry yogurt scones are tender and delicious scones that are perfect to eat any time of day.
+This blueberry scone recipe has blueberries and yogurt and the two combined are the perfect flavor combination and really tender scones.

 Ingredients Needed